RobinHankin/rot70/README.md

 R files prog.R and prog_fixed_24.R will produce  data.txt
 ### Prerequisites

-You will need Knuth's dancing links c program.
+You will need Knuth's dancing links c program, which I am relucant to include here because it does not have a clear license.
+You can download the program from his website.

 ```
 R CMD BATCH prog.R          # gives data.txt